-This new building serves as the dynamic core of the South Omaha campus of Metropolitan Community College, the largest community college in Nebraska.
+This building serves as the dynamic core of the South Omaha campus of Metropolitan Community College, the largest community college in Nebraska.

 The Connector provides classroom space, computer laboratories, learning laboratories, faculty offices, café/food court, commons area, and other student service functions.
 The Connector building is a physical link between the existing Mahoney and ITC Buildings, as well as to a new branch of the Omaha Public Library.
 It also created a new “spine” on the south side of the campus, forming the nucleus for a new pedestrian mall that serves as a “gateway” to the surrounding community.

-- Certified LEED Silver
+- LEED Silver.

 - Addition of a chilled water plant to serve the Connector and the neighboring public library facility was designed by Alvine Engineering.